 Everyone’s a VIP these days.
 To claim your “special” status:

 - Join the club.
-Establishments offering membership programs often include free products, discounts, birthday freebies and more.
-Always ask if a rewards club exists.
+Establishments offering membership programs can include free products, discounts, birthday freebies and other goodies.
+When you check out at a store, ask if a rewards club exists.

 - Sign up for a store loyalty card.
-These can get you discounts, of course, and you may be able to accrue points for savings on purchases.
+These can earn discounts and possibly points for more savings.

 Recently I helped my daughter clean and repaint her rental unit.
 The mop, sponges, cleanser, white vinegar and other supplies all came from a dollar store.